mlnpapez/GraphSPN/README.md

 *Unconditional samples of molecular graphs from the sort variant of GraphSPNs (`graphspn_zero_sort`).*

 ## 4. Gridsearch
 `gridsearch_hyperpars.py` contains hyper-parameter grids to find a suitable architecture for the GraphSPN variants.
-Change the hyper-parameter grids based on your preferences, and then run the following script.
+Change the hyper-parameter grids based on your preferences, and then run the following command.
 ```
 nohup python -m gridsearch > gridsearch.log &
 ```
-This command will run in the background, submitting jobs to your SLURM cluster.
+This command will run the script in the background, submitting jobs to your SLURM cluster.
 The resulting models, metrics, and output logs will be stored in `results/gridsearch/model_checkpoint/`, `results/gridsearch/model_evaluation/`, and `results/gridsearch/model_outputlogs/`, respectively.

 To reproduce the results in the paper (Table 1), keep the current settings in `gridsearch_hyperpars.py`.
 Then, after completing all the SLURM jobs, run the following command.
 ```